Optimized Operation of Indoor Public Pool Facilities

 Russ Landry, P.E., Di Sui, Tim Ellingson, P.E. — Nov 2013

-The project will use the results to develop energy savings calculators and quality maintenance and operations guides for two different audiences: technicians and recommissioning providers.
-Researchers will tailor each document to be used by its intended audience, considering existing knowledge of the equipment.
-They will evaluate the market acceptance and effectiveness of the guides through pilot testing with a variety of pool service technicians and recommissioning providers.
-Feedback from these initial trials of guide use will be used to refine the guides.
+The project used the results to develop energy savings calculators and quality maintenance and operations guides for two different audiences: (1) technicians and (2) recommissioning providers.
+The team customized each document for its intended audience, considering existing knowledge of the equipment.
+We also evaluated the market acceptance and effectiveness of the guides through pilot testing with a variety of pool service technicians and recommissioning providers.

 This project supported in part by a grant from the Minnesota Department of Commerce, Division of Energy Resources through the Conservation Applied Research and Development (CARD) program.
 And with co-funding by CEE in support of its nonprofit mission to advance research, knowledge dissemination, and program design in the field of energy efficiency.